-- IF employers do not successfully engage with NESCol, THEN the College will not be able to identify and meet their needs. - IF local schools do not work closely with NESCol, THEN effective learner pathways will not be delivered throughout the region. - IF the impact of Brexit decreases the number of international students in the region THEN the College may face increased competition with the two local Universities and experience a decrease in ESOL and nautical applications. - IF national agencies seek to strengthen their influence over regional development priorities THEN the College may face increased bureaucracy, capacity pressures related to partnership working and requirements to respond to conflicting priorities.
+- IF employers do not successfully engage with NESCol, THEN the College will not be able to identify and meet their needs. - IF local schools do not work closely with NESCol, THEN effective learner pathways will not be delivered throughout the region. - IF universities do not work closely with NESCol, THEN improvements to widening access, improving articulation and increasing the efficiency and effectiveness of the learner journey in the region will not be achieved.